PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-selectors.rst

 HTTPPathRegexSelector
 ---------------------

-Matches DNS over HTTPS queries with a path matching the supplied regular expression
+Matches DNS over HTTPS queries with a path matching the supplied regular expression.
+For example, if the query has been sent to the https://192.0.2.1:443/PowerDNS?dns=...
+URL, the path would be '/PowerDNS'.
+Only valid DNS over HTTPS queries are matched.
+If you want to match all HTTP queries, see :meth:`DOHFrontend:setResponsesMap` instead

 Lua equivalent: :func:`HTTPPathRegexRule`

 Parameters:

-- **expression**: String
+- **expression**: String - The regex to match on

 .. _yaml-settings-KeyValueStoreLookupSelector: